The NCAA Foreign Tour Rule: One International Trip Every Four Years

 - Preseason windows (especially in August)

-Trips typically last between 7 and 12 days, depending on destination and budget.
+Trips often last between 7 and 12 days, depending on destination, budget, and institutional approval.

-Although the athletic component is central, programs often combine several objectives:
+Although the football component is central, programs often combine several goals:

 - International friendly matches